ajalan065/Whirlpool/modules/whirlpool/README.txt

 Introduction
 ============
-Whirlpool provides the user the flexibility to present their images in a more attractive and modern way in front of the users.
+Image Whirlpool provides the user the flexibility to present their images in a more attractive and modern way in front of the users.
-It just modifies the views of the images in form of a 3d whirlpool which the user can slide upon to have a nice view of the images.
+It just modifies the views of the images in form of a 3d whirlpool which the user can hover upon to have a nice view of the images.

 ============
 This module requires the views module.